edheltzel/better-nunjucks-for-visual-studio-code/README.md

 ## TODO

-- [X] Document how code folding works
+- [x] Document how code folding works
-- [X] Write about syntax injection with Auto detect
+- [x] Write about syntax injection with Auto detect
-- [X] Setting `nunjucks` grammar and changes from auto-detect
+- [x] Setting `nunjucks` grammar and changes from auto-detect
-- [X] Need images of syntax
+- [x] Need images of syntax
+- [x] Nunjucks Style Comments – [Issue #1](https://github.com/edheltzel/nunjucks-for-visual-studio-code/issues/1)
 - [ ] Add more support for custom tags and filter (syntax)
 - [ ] Add all built-in filers to snippets
 - [ ] Add built-in variables to snippets
 - [ ] Add support of [Eleventy](https://www.11ty.dev/)
   - [ ] detect if `.eleventy.js` is available